matplotlib/mplcairo/README.rst

 Alternatively, set the ``MPLCAIRO_PATCH_AGG`` environment variable to a non-empty value to fully replace the Agg renderer by the cairo renderer throughout Matplotlib.
-However, this approach is less efficient (due to the need of copies and conversions between various formats); additionally, it does not work with wx and OSX due to peculiarities of the corresponding canvas classes.
+However, this approach is inefficient (due to the need of copies and conversions between premultiplied ARGB32 and non-premultiplied RGBA8888 buffers); additionally, it does not work with wx and OSX due to peculiarities of the corresponding canvas classes.
+On the other hand, this is currently the only way in which the webagg-based backends (e.g., Jupyter's inline widget) are supported.

 The ``examples`` folder contains a few cases where the output of this renderer is arguably more accurate than the one of the default renderer, Agg: